-Low intensity laser energy initiates general stimulation and activation of the metabolism, it promotes increased production of ATP thus creating multiple physiologically beneficial effects in the regeneration and repair of human tissue cells including bone, muscle, liggament, cartiladge, disc, nerve and dermatological tissue.
+Low intensity laser energy initiates general stimulation and activation of the metabolism, it promotes increased production of ATP thus creating multiple physiologically beneficial effect in the regeneration and repair of human tissue cells including bone, muscle, ligament, cartilage, disc, nerve and dermatological tissue.

 By affecting and reversing the offending pathology at the cellular level, laser therapy optimizes the restoration of injured tissues to normal function, thereby relieving painful symptoms.
 The beneficial effects of laser therapy are cumulative over the course of a series of treatments.

 The Bioflex Cold Laser Therapy system is a three-step process using three different and very specific wavelengths of light which all fall in the optimum ATP production range to maximize repair and cellular regeneration.

 The first step uses a red pad at 660 nm, which gets absorbed by the cells of the skin and underlying superficial muscle layers, reducing sensitivity caused in those areas.
 The second step uses an infrared light pad at 840 nm reaching deeper into the muscle layers as well as the tendons and ligaments to reduce inflammation and heal damaged tissues.
 The third step includes an infrared laser wand at 830 nm that is specifically placed over the source of pain.
 This is very concentrated and targets the deepest affected tissues, including bone.
 In combination, these steps lead to the reduction and eventual elimination of pain and restored mobility.